Suspect in killing of UnitedHealth executive Brian Thompson in custody

 A Facebook profile that appears to belong to Mangione identified him as a native of Towson, Maryland, and a former student at the University of Pennsylvania.
 Photos appear to show Mangione at Stanford University wearing Stanford-branded clothing.

-An X account that appears owned by Mangione says he has two degrees in computer science from the University of Pennsylvania and lives in Honolulu, Hawaii.
+An X account that appears owned by Mangione says he lives in Honolulu, Hawaii.

 Thompson's murder unleashed a wave of frustration from Americans who have seen their health insurance claims or care denied, faced unexpected costs or paid more for premiums and medical care - all trends that are rising, according to recent data.